 Contextual links are the most common.
 A good example is packing guides where you can include links to products on Amazon you are recommending to take on a trip.
 This may work well if you have an engaged audience and a specific niche.

 Lastly, Amazon only makes payment via bank wire if you have a bank account in the country where the store is.
-So if your audience is from the US but you do not have a bank account there, the only way for you to get paid is with a cheque which you will have to pay a fortune to cash in your local bank, further eating into your commission.
-Or you can set up a TransferWise account and sort it out that way.
+So if your audience is from the US but you do not have a bank account there, the only way for you to get paid is with a cheque or using TransferWise account.

-There are other sites that work similarly to Amazon like Lazada in Asia or eBay.
+There are other sites that work similarly to Amazon like Lazada in Asia or eBay, but Amazon is the best known.

 3. Travel Insurance